 The food with the highest thiamine content per typical serving is Eggplant, cooked, boiled, drained, with salt which contains 0.08 mg in 1 cup (1" cubes) (or 99 g).
 For this serving the Calories content is 32.67 kcal, the Protein content is 0.82 g, the Fat content is 0.23 g and the Carbohydrate content is 8.06 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing thiamine which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of thiamine in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods rich in thiamine.